Good Photographs Could Mean Getting More for Your Car

 It shouldn’t even need to be said, but there it is.
 Clean your subject before you photograph it.
 Get it washed, take out any clutter or garbage and clean the carpets.
 Clean any glass.
 You want buyers to visualize how good it will feel to be sitting in this car.
 It needs to be clean.

 Some exceptions (to a degree) include project vehicles or vehicles that buyers expect to be dirty.
-A rough-and-tumble off-roader looks pretty good with mud splashed across the sides, but that should be only one photograph in a series that includes a cleaned up shot as well.
+A rough-and-tumble off-roader looks pretty good with mud splashed across the sides, but that should be only one photograph in a series that includes a clean shot as well.
 A rusted heap being sold for parts, or a vehicle needing restoration should be cleaned as thoroughly as possible.
 It won’t look pretty no matter what, but there’s no need for it to look worse than it is.

 You don’t want a buyer feeling anxious when looking at your ad photographs.
 Whether they know it’s because of the clutter or not, that feeling will be enough to turn off some buyers, and could result in you settling for thousands less than your car is worth.